Home » Blog » Harvesting, Curing, and Storing Onions

 Curing Onions

-Curing onions allows the outer layers to dry out and tighten forming a protective wrapping around the bulb.
+Curing onions allows the outer layers to dry out and tighten, forming a protective wrapping around the bulb to help preserve them through winter.
+Here are the steps for curing onions:

 red and yellow onions hanging to dry

-Curing can take several weeks to a month depending on the humidity level.
-Onions are finished curing when their outer skins turn papery, the foliage at the neck constructs, and the foliage shrivels and turns brown.
+Curing can take several weeks to a month, depending on the humidity level and the size of the onions.
+Onions are fully cured when their outer skins are papery, the necks are constricted, and the foliage has completely shriveled and turned brown.

 How to Store Onions

-Once the onions are fully cured and all the foliage is dry and crispy, I like to take the bundles back outside for cleaning and trimming before storing.
+Once the onions are fully cured, I like to take the bundles back outside for cleaning and trimming before storing them.

 yellow onions stored in a basket